 Instructions

-Chop the yellow onion in half, and chop the ginger into thin slices (no need to peel).
+- Chop the yellow onion in half, then chop the ginger into thin slices (no need to peel).

-Wash and chop the celeries, carrots and mushrooms into equal-sized chunks.
-In a big pot, add the water, followed by the chopped celeries, carrots and mushrooms.
+- Wash and chop the daikons, carrots and mushrooms into equal-sized chunks.
+In a big pot, add the water, followed by the chopped daikons, carrots and mushrooms.

 Make the toppings

-Fry the tofu until golden brown and crispy on both sides, add salt to taste
+- Fry the tofu and mushroom until golden brown and crispy on both sides, add salt to taste.

 You can keep the remaining vegetables to eat as they are, make soup out of them or add them as Pho toppings